 When posting your classified ad, be as honest as possible.
 Don’t try to upsell aspects of the property that don’t exist—you will be wasting your time.
 Be upfront about your rules and expectations with the tenant, and again, make sure to get all consents and agreements in writing.

 How to Collect Rent

-Anyone renting out for a long period of time may need landlord insurance, which can offer additional protections, and also can cover rental income you may lose if the apartment becomes uninhabitable when its undergoing repairs.
+In addition, anyone renting out for a long period of time may need landlord insurance, which can offer supplementary protections, and also can cover rental income you risk losing if the apartment ever becomes uninhabitable when its undergoing repairs.

 Overall, it’s safe to assume that you will have a lot on your plate while living abroad and managing your property in your home country.
 As you journey abroad and make the decision to rent out your property, keep yourself protected with the proper safeguards in place.